Evaluation

 Binding

-Name Binding is the process of associating an identifier (the name of a function or symbol) with a definition.
+Name Binding is the process of associating a symbol with a definition.

-Name Binding should not be confused with value binding with is the process of associating a value to a symbol.
+Name Binding should not be confused with value binding which is the process of associating a value to a symbol.

 Name binding is done during canonicalization.
 If name binding failed, the